ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 #### Remarks

-The variation in trends observed in energy consumption does not differ as significantly as the trends observed in throughput.
+The variation in trends observed in energy consumption does not differ as significantly as compared to the trends observed in throughput.

 Based on the hardware I tested (especially for this application), the power consumption differences are smaller and less obvious compared to the differences in throughput across the three categories of memory access patterns.
 The JVM footprint looks to dominate the energy consumption and not specifically memory access pattern itself.